SGontcho/CosmoPalooza/index.md

 A webinar series showcasing the latest updates from the major large scale cosmological surveys and collaborations.
 Freely accessible by anyone, anywhere in the world.

+The sessions will take place at XX and XX PDT every morning from Monday to Thursday Oct 2-5, 2023.
+The webinar links will be made available at a later date.

+To receive updates whenever the webinar links are available, please [click her](https://groups.google.com/g/cosmopalooza-news) and join the Google Group.

 |Collaboration | Presenters (Institutions) | Recording | Slides
 |-----------------------------------|-------------------------------------------------------------------------------|-------|-------
 |[Atacama Cosmology Telescope](https://act.princeton.edu/) (ACT)                                                  | TBD | |